Pioneering doctor spoke up for seniors' care reform right up to his medically assisted death aged 98 | CBC News

 Bayne is adamant that part of those changes should allow people in the early stages of dementia to specify future conditions for medically assisted death, something not allowed under current laws.

-"You're simply denying them what they asked for when they were sensible, so it's just ridiculous," he said.
+"You're simply denying them what they asked for when they were sensible, so it's just ridiculous."

 WATCH | Facing his own death, Dr. Ronald Bayne explains why so many people are frightened of dying: